 Three days after our third wedding anniversary I gave birth to a beautiful baby girl.
 I had a rough start to my pregnancy to the point that my doctor had told me I most likely had miscarried.
 During an ultrasound the following afternoon to our shock there was a miraculous little heart beating on the screen.
 I was on bed rest for a week and then good to go for the rest of my pregnancy.
 But, even though my doctor said I was ok, I was too worried to try any kind of exercise for the rest of my pregnancy.
 I ended up gaining 40 pounds and had a 5 pound 14 ounce baby.
 There was a lot of weight left over.

 During the year after my daughter was, born I felt awful about the way I looked.
 I knew I didn’t look as good to my husband either and I took all of the bad feelings I had about myself and put them on him.
-I just knew that we was thinking all the same things about me that I was (even though he wasn’t).
+I just “knew” that he was thinking all the same things about me that I was (even though he wasn’t).
 So, I tried to make myself feel better by thinking that he should not be so shallow as to care about the extra weight.
 I mean c’mon, I had just had his baby.

 Trying to lose weight